 - Upgrades and testing are often complicated and require large amounts of manual testing, or resolving conflicts that are created as a result of the upgrades.
 Many of the plugins don’t work well in a staging environment, so some testing has to be done in production which isn’t typically advisable.

-Perceived low costs
+Perceived low costs of WooCommerce

-Complex infrastructure requirements and scaling
+Complex infrastructure and scaling of ecommerce

-Running an ecommerce site is very different to running a content based site, no longer can you rely on CDNs and services like CloudFlare to handle spikes of traffic to your site.
+Running an ecommerce site is very different to running a content-based site.
+No longer can you rely on CDNs and services like CloudFlare to handle spikes of traffic to your site.

-Store administrator experience
+Store administrator user experience in WooCommerce

 Out of the Box, WordPress & WooCommerce present a fairly complicated administration UI.
-Especially when you bring in all the third party plugins and services that are almost essential to have a fully functional ecommerce presence.
+Especially when you bring in all the additional third party plugins and services that are almost essential to a fully functional ecommerce presence.

 Some of that would work would involve overriding how plugins by default set their navigations up etc, which can mean it’s a permanent job to maintain.

 Over the last couple of years, The Code Company has had the opportunity to really deep dive into a bunch of WooCommerce projects of all kinds of shapes and sizes.
 Our WordPress publishing engineers have always managed to create a viable solution.

 Yet at the end of the day, just because you can make WooCommerce work at significant scale doesn’t mean you should.
 The main exception to this argument is where you need to deploy a large ecommerce store and need 100% control over presentation layer, database and custom business logic alike.